wateki/jirani/README.md

 # Shopify Builder Kit

-A toolkit for building and customizing Shopify-like storefronts.
+A toolkit for building and customizing Shopify-like StoreFronts.

 ## Recent Updates